eisukeesaki/ft_todolist/README.md

 ```

 The mind maps are not intended to be comprehensive nor complete.
+They are like snapshops of my understanding of things at a particular point in time, from a particular point of view.

 ## Table of contents